-The Watchtower organization says that Jesus did not rise from the dead in the same body he died in (You Can Live Forever on Paradise Earth, p.
-143-44).
+The Watchtower organization says that Jesus did not rise from the dead in the same body he died in (You Can Live Forever on Paradise Earth, pp. 143-44).
 Instead, it says that He rose as a spirit creature and that the material body of Jesus was taken away by God the Father.
 Therefore, they deny the physical resurrection of Christ.
 Is this important?
 Most definitely!

 1 Cor.
 15:14 says, "If Christ has not been raised, then our preaching is vain, your faith also is vain."
-In other words, if Jesus did not rise from the dead, then Christianity is a waste of time and we are then still dead in our sins.
-It is obvious that the doctrine of the resurrection of Jesus is a vital and essential element of Christianity.
-But what of the Jehovah's Witnesses?
+In other words, if Jesus did not rise from the dead, then Christianity is a waste of time; and we are then still dead in our sins.
+It is obvious that the doctrine of the resurrection of Jesus is a vital and essential element of Christianity but what of the Jehovah's Witnesses?
 Are they accurate in their assessment of Jesus' resurrection in denying the bodily resurrection but affirming a "spiritual" resurrection?
 The answer is a definite, "No."

 It is obvious from Jesus' own words in John 2:19-21 that He would raise Himself from the dead:

 "Jesus answered and said to them, "Destroy this temple, and in three days I will raise it up."
-20The Jews therefore said, "It took forty-six years to build this temple, and will You raise it up in three days?"
-21But He was speaking of the temple of His body."
+20 The Jews therefore said, "It took forty-six years to build this temple, and will You raise it up in three days?"
+21 But He was speaking of the temple of His body."

 John 2:19-21 is a clear prophecy of Christ.
 Note that He said He would raise up "this temple."
-John the apostle clarifies for us that "this temple" was actually Jesus physical body.
+John the apostle clarifies for us that "this temple" was actually Jesus' physical body.
 Therefore, Jesus' physical body was raised from the dead.
 Very simple.
 However, the Jehovah's Witnesses do not believe Jesus' own words here.

 In order to help you see the error of the Watchtower position and aid you in refuting their arguments, I've compiled the following list of arguments used by the Jehovah's Witnesses to support their position.

 1. They use 1 Pet.
-3:18 where it says that Christ was "put to death in the flesh, but made alive in the spirit" as an attempt to show that Jesus was not raised physically, but as a kind of spirit creature.
+3:18 where it says that Christ was "put to death in the flesh, but made alive in the spirit" as an attempt to show that Jesus was not raised physically but as a kind of spirit creature.

 Their use of the scripture to support their position is incorrect because this verse does not say that He was raised a spirit creature.
 It says that He was "made alive in the spirit."
 What does that mean?
 Quite simply, it means that Jesus was raised in an imperishable body.
 This is what 1 Cor.
-15:35-45 says when it refers to the body as being sown perishable, but raised imperishable; sown in dishonor and raised in glory; sown a natural body and raised a spiritual body, etc. Jesus was the "Last Adam", a life giving spirit.
+15:35-45 says when it refers to the body as being sown perishable, but raised imperishable; sown in dishonor and raised in glory; sown a natural body and raised a spiritual body, etc. Jesus was the "Last Adam" - a life-giving spirit.
 Paul is typifying the resurrection body.
 In this passage Paul is talking about the resurrection of all people.
 All Christians will be raised in physical bodies.
 It is said the same of Jesus.

 2. The Bible says that flesh and blood cannot inherit the kingdom of God (1 Cor.
 15:44-50).
 Therefore, Jesus' physical body could not be raised lest it contradict this verse.

-What the Jehovah's Witnesses miss is that after His resurrection Jesus said, "Touch me and see, for a spirit does not have flesh and bones as you see I have" (Luke 24:39).
+What the Jehovah's Witnesses miss is that after His resurrection Jesus said, "Touch me and see, for a spirit does not have flesh and bones as you see I have," (Luke 24:39).
 You must note that Jesus did not say, "flesh and blood."
 He said, "flesh and bones."
 This is because Jesus' blood was shed on the cross.
-The life is in the blood and it is the blood that cleanses from sin: "For the life of the flesh is in the blood, and I have given it to you upon the altar to make atonement for your souls; for it is the blood that makes atonement for the soul" (Lev.
+The life is in the blood, and it is the blood that cleanses from sin: "For the life of the flesh is in the blood, and I have given it to you upon the altar to make atonement for your souls; for it is the blood that makes atonement for the soul," (Lev.
 17:11).
 See also, Gen. 9:4; Deut.
 12:23; and John 6:53-54.
 Jesus was pointing out that He was different.
-He had a body, but not a body of flesh and blood.
+He had a body but not a body of flesh and blood.
 It was flesh and bones.